JaivanGill/dissertation-code/README.md

  Systemic Exposure Parameters (βᵢ)

-The factor loading βᵢ ≥ 0 measures player *i*'s sensitivity to the common shock Z(ξ) in the one-factor model (Equation 12 in the dissertation).
+The factor loading βᵢ ≥ 0 measures player *i*'s sensitivity to the common shock Z(ξ) in the one factor model (Equation 12 in the dissertation).
 These were estimated from:

 1. Tactical role analysis: Players in rigid tactical systems (e.g. wing-backs in a 3-4-3) received higher βᵢ values (0.4–0.6) due to greater dependence on team structure.
 Players in more autonomous roles (e.g. free-roaming attacking midfielders, penalty-box strikers) received lower values (0.1–0.3).
 2. Multi-manager evidence: Players who maintained output across multiple managers were assigned lower βᵢ (suggesting intrinsic quality less dependent on system), while those whose output dropped significantly under a new manager received higher values.